Microsoft Excel training 301

 • Fit.
 Anyone whose monthly report involves “I copied the values to a new tab so the formulas wouldn’t break.”

 • Not fit.
 Staff still nervous about IF, named ranges, or copy-paste-with-formats.
-Take 201 first — the foundations make 301 land.
+Take 201 first; the foundations make 301 land.
+And if your real question is “what happens if margin drops to 10 percent,” that’s modelling, which is 302.

 Prerequisites: 201-fluent or equivalent self-taught.
-IF, charts, named ranges, structured references all feel familiar.
+IF, charts, named ranges, and structured references all feel familiar.

 What you’ll be able to do after